cathyqqtao/CorrTest/README.md

 CorrTest
 ==============

-CorrTest tests the hypothesis of independence of evolutionary rates among lineages in a phylogeny.
+CorrTest tests the hypothesis of independence of evolutionary rates among branches in a phylogeny.

 Introduction
 ============

-CorrTest contains 1 R fuction: `rate.CorrTest`
+CorrTest contains one R fuction: `rate.CorrTest`

-`rate.CorrTest(brlen_tree, outgroup, outputFile)` requires 3 arguments:
+`rate.CorrTest(brlen_tree, outgroup, sister.resample = 0, outputFile`

   `brlen_tree` is an object of class "phylo" specifying the branch lengths

   `outgroup` is a vector of character specifying all outgroup tips

+  `sister.resample` is	the number of sister resamplings.
+The default value is 0.

   `outputFile` is a character string naming the output file that contains the CorrTest score and p-value